openwisp/netengine/docs/source/index.rst

 app code to a specific vendor or firmware because that would make your software unflexible.

-If we had a single API we could let web developers focus on the task they need to accomplish rather than dealing with SNMP, SSH, different firmwares, different linux distributions and so on.
+If we had a single API we could let web developers focus on the task they need to accomplish rather than dealing with different firmwares, different linux distributions and so on.

 The goal of this project is to build that single API.